-A lawyer in the capacity of an “experienced Advocate and an elderly person” stood his ground on the fact that the photograph would “corrupt young minds” and unless such “obscene photographs are censured and banned… the dignity and honor of our womanhood would be in jeopardy”.
+Someone in the capacity of an “experienced advocate and an elderly person” stood his ground on the fact that the photograph would “corrupt young minds” and unless such “obscene photographs are censured and banned… the dignity and honor of our womanhood would be in jeopardy”.
 He filed a complaint under Section 292 of The Indian Penal Code, 1860.

-The Magistrate proposed to initiate proceedings, amongst others, against both the Editor of Anandabazar Patrika and the then Editor of Sports World – Late Mansoor Ali Khan of Pataudi.
-Section 482 Quash Proceedings before the High Court failed.
-And only recently has the Hon’ble Supreme Court of India, in the matter of Aveek Sarkar & Anr. v.
-State of West Bengal & Ors., [(2014) 4 SCC 257], finally answered whether the photograph of Boris Becker with his fiancée, Barbara Fultus could be stated to be objectionable so as to initiate proceedings under Section 292.
+The Magistrate proposed to initiate proceedings, amongst others, against both the Editor of Anandabazar Patrika and the Editor of Sports World, Late Mansoor Ali Khan of Pataudi.
+Hon’ble Supreme Court of India, in the matter of Aveek Sarkar & Anr. v.
+State of West Bengal & Ors., [(2014) 4 SCC 257] has finally answered whether the photograph of Boris Becker with his fiancée, Barbara Fultus could be stated to be objectionable so as to initiate proceedings under Section 292.

 The test for obscenity, according to SC, is the question: has the material any tendency of exciting lustful thoughts in an average person by contemporary community standards?
 The average person, by present community standards, shall surely consider the “particular posture and the background in which the nude/semi-nude woman is depicted”; the “context” of the material and the “message” it wants to convey.